God is a polyglot:

 Then wonder why their “grown” kids are such failures at life.

-Tragically, I frequently see this as I go into our local jail …
+Tragically, I frequently saw this when I went into our local jail …

-Even more tragically, the parents and their churches often continue – out of guilt – to enable their immaturity even when they get out.
+Even more tragically, the parents and their churches often continued – out of guilt – to enable their immaturity even when they got out.

 Do them a favor: